 Conclusion

-Microinteractions and animations are small yet powerful ways to improve user experience.
-They provide feedback, increase usability, and make websites more engaging.
-At aurelix, I ensure these are used subtly and intentionally – for an intuitive, professional, and appealing user experience.
+Microinteractions and animations are small but effective ways to improve the user experience.
+They provide feedback, enhance usability, and make websites more engaging.
+At aurelix, I make sure to use them subtly and strategically—to create an intuitive, professional, and engaging user experience.

 Image: freepik.com